01 / FEATURED

 First, because Ledger is such a rich repository of data, there are opportunities to extend the insights and analytics capabilities to inform production forecasting, process improvements and even our growth model.

 As Charm expands the markets that we’re in, we know that there will be a diverse set of reporting integrations on the horizon.
-The Department of Energy, state compliance markets, and other regulated markets have different requirements and considerations, and so the ability to flexibly connect to new APIs and generate custom reports is something we’re exploring.
+The Department of Energy, state compliance markets, reporting platforms like CDR.fyi, and other regulated markets each different requirements and considerations, and so the ability to flexibly connect to new APIs and generate custom reports is something we’re exploring.

 Finally, we plan to expand on the transparency we provide to Charm customers.
 We work with a variety of partners we looking forward to featuring who are helping Charm scale, from sustainable energy to biomass sourcing and transportation.
 There are a lot of fascinating photos and videos we collect that will provide customers with a front row seat to carbon removal operations and we plan to expand beyond structured data to help everyone peek inside Charm’s operation.